Skip to content

 “Do you give users a chance to convert?
 Can you optimise your page for that?”

-"We’re now looking at our blog template, live chat messaging, CTA placement and things like that which don’t impact SEO rankings but can impact that page’s success."
+“We’re now looking at our blog template, live chat messaging, CTA placement, and other factors that don’t impact SEO rankings but can impact that page’s success.”

 How to implement a money keyword strategy